jamesward/jaxrsbars/README.md

 The `@Id` annotation will be used by the `mongo-jackson-mapper` library to determine which file will store the primary key.
 Each `Bar` also has a `name` property.
 For this example I'm using simple direct field access instead of the more verbose getters & setters.

-To configure the RESTful endpoints that will provide access to create and fetch the `Bar` objects there is a Java object named `com.jamesward.jaxrsbars.BarResource` containing:
+To configure the RESTful endpoints that will provide access to create and fetch the `Bar` objects there is a Java object named `com.jamesward.jaxrsbars.BarResource` containing (I've ommitted the `index` method here but will cover it shortly):

     package com.jamesward.jaxrsbars;